-The transfer of heat in solids is a thermal conduction process and is governed by the equation:
+Heat transfer in solids is a thermal conduction process that is governed by the equation

 βtβTβ=βββ